PeteHaitch/phd_thesis/markdown/a_statistical_model_of_methlyC-seq.md

 An obvious extension is to weight a methylation call by its base quality or `mapQ` value of the read.
 However, as previously noted, these qualities are often not well calibrated for bisulfite sequencing data, which reduces their utility.
 Similarly, it might be possible to weight a methylation call by the expected level of M-bias.
 However, M-bias, as it is currently computed, also has problems with calibration (__SEE INTRODUCTION__).

 ### Estimating methylation patterns at m-tuples

-`comethylation` is the only software that estimates methylation patterns at m-tuples, such as $MM, MU, UM$ and $UU$ for 2-tuples. `comethylation` uses the same "filter + count" method to estimate methylation patterns for all m-tuples (m $= 1, 2, 3, \ldots $).
+`methtuple` is the only software that estimates methylation patterns at m-tuples, such as $MM, MU, UM$ and $UU$ for 2-tuples. `methtuple` uses the same "filter + count" method to estimate methylation patterns for all m-tuples ($m = 1, 2, 3, \ldots$).

 ### Estimating $B$